Metadata parsing

 }

-It should be noted that the 0x00 byte prefix is not always required in the root cell when using the snake format, as is the case with off-chain NFT content.
+The 0x00 byte prefix is not always required in the root cell when using the Snake format, such as with off-chain NFT content.
 Additionally, cells are filled with bytes instead of bits to simplify parsing.
-To avoid the issue of adding a reference (within the next child cell) to a reference after it has already been written to its parent cell, the snake cell is constructed in reverse order.
+To prevent issues when adding a reference in a child cell after it has already been written to its parent cell, the Snake cell is constructed in reverse order.

-The chunked encoding format is used to store data using a dictionary data structure as from the chunk_index to the chunk.
-Chunked encoding must be prefixed using the 0x01 byte.
-TL-B scheme:
+The chunked encoding format stores data using a dictionary structure, mapping a chunk_index to a chunk.
+Chunked encoding must be prefixed with the 0x01 byte.
+The TL-B scheme:

 chunked_data#_ data:(HashMapE 32 ^(SnakeData ~0)) = ChunkedData;

-Below is an example of chunked data decoding using TypeScript:
+Below is an example of chunked data decoding in TypeScript:

 interface ChunkDictValue {